Why A Warm Up Before Exercise Is Important?

 The advantages of a warm-up session before an exercise are that it brings both physical and mental benefits that can help you not only within your physical activities but also in other parts of your life.

+Firstly, it can be beneficial in preventing health issues, while also there are also hormonal changes which as a result will release certain chemicals that help regulate energy metabolism which the muscle will end up using.
 So, even if you go out for a brisk walk around Stanley Park or hit the cardio machines, you should be preparing your body by warming up and doing dynamic stretching, which we go into later on – but now you ask, what are the benefits of a warm-up?
+Below are some of the essential metabolic changes that occur to the human body following a warm-up session.

 A good warm-up session prepares the body, including the lungs and hearts (apart from the muscles), so that they can move into the strenuous exercise phase quickly.
 Therefore, a warm-up session will end up improving endurance, meaning more miles or reps!